 Maggie Sweeney, Ph.D. is the 2019 recipient of the B. F. Skinner Foundation New Researcher Award in the area of basic research.

 Associate professor, Susan Lehmann, M.D., is the new President of ADMSEP (the Association of Directors of Medical Student Education in Psychiatry), the national organization dedicated to medical student education in psychiatry.
 In addition, her two-part online geriatric depression module set that she developed (“Recognizing and Managing Geriatric Depression: A Two Part Self Learning Module”) received this year’s ADMSEP MedEDPORTAL Award “in recognition of your innovative, creative, and portable contribution to medical student education”.

 Geetha Jayaram, M.D. was awarded the APA's Administrative Psychiatry Award at the May 2018 conference in New York City.
 In addition, Dr Jayaram received the 2018 World Bank International Women's Award.

-Assistant Professor Traci Speed, M.D., Ph.D., received the Mimi Butterfield Award for Early Career Psychiatrist from the Association of Women Psychiatrists at this week’s APA Conference in New York.
+Assistant Professor Traci Speed, M.D., Ph.D., received the Mimi Butterfield Award for Early Career Psychiatrist from the Association of Women Psychiatrists at the APA Conference in New York.

 Part time assistant professor Shauna Reinblatt, M.D. recently became a Distinguished Fellow of the American Psychiatric Association.